Companion to LJV · Weird Thursday IV · The Roxie · SF

 Front stage / back stage

-Plan · Bentham panopticon · drawn from scratch
+Plan · Bentham panopticon

 Six people, each with a structural role.

 In a building, every member is doing structural work.
 The same is true of this film.
 Each character is not a person first; they are a load path.
-Tap any card to flip and read the longer architectural reading.
+Tap any card to read the longer architectural reading.

 A subject is given a building, then learns to read it.